institutotim/wp-theme-mapasculturais/README.md

   docker-compose up
 ```

-### Init cron service
+### Populate statistics

 ```
-  docker exec -it wpthememapasculturais_wordpress_1 service cron start
+  docker exec -it wpthememapasculturais_wordpress_1 /usr/local/bin/php /var/www/html/wp-cron.php
 ```

-WP Cron doesn't run properly when running the site as a Docker container, so we are using system cron to fetch statistics from Mapas Culturais installations.
+This step is needed only when running the server with Docker.
+To use system cron instead of WP Cron, add [cron.conf](cron.conf) to your crontab.

+This cron task will add to every user with role "maintainer" and defined "instance_url" the following meta properties, which contain time series of elements count: `events_count`, `spaces_count`, `projects_count` and `agents_count`.

 ### Debuging